miguelibero/darmok/README.md

 ![Dathon trying to explain the importance of Darmok](logo.png)

-C++ game engine combining libraries & tools that I like
+C++ game engine combining opensource libraries & tools that I like

 currently using: